melmanm/melmanm.github.io/_posts/2023-02-13-article6-oauth20-authorization-in-desktop-applicaions.md

    return token;
 }
 ```
-*Note that CreateAuthorizeRequest() and GetToken() methods are not shown for simplicity.*
+*CreateAuthorizeRequest() and GetToken(string token) methods are not shown for simplicity.*

 ## Http or Https
 Since the redirect never leaves the user’s PC it is acceptable to use `http://localhost:8888` instead of `https://localhost:8888`.

 ## Redirect URI
-Some authorization servers allow to register localhost redirect URIs with the wildcard (like `http://localhost:*`) or accepts all different ports if only `http://localhost` is register.
-It is very useful for applications running inside user’s operating systems.
+Some authorization servers allow to register localhost redirect URIs with the port wildcard (like `http://localhost:*`) or accepts all different ports if only `http://localhost` is register.
+It is very useful for desktop applications running inside user’s operating systems.
 Some ports can be already taken by other processes.
 If intended port is taken, application is able to host http server on different port.
-Redirect URI, which points to the localhost will be still successfully validated by the authorization server.

 ## User experience
 It is recommended to avoid closing web browser after token is obtained.
 If system browser is already opened on user’s device, an attempt to launch specific URL, results in opening new tab in existing window.
 Termination of entire browser process, closes all tabs, which leads to rather poor user experience.
 Instead, localhost server can return html page, with a text confirming successful authorization.
 For instance: